mxenabled/react-native-widget-sdk/README.md

 - Ensure your SSO request is correctly configured for the React Native SDK:
     - `ui_message_version` should be set to `4`.
     - `is_mobile_webview` should be set to `true`.
-- Ensure you are using the appropriate widget component for the `widget_type` used when making the SSO request.
+- Ensure you are using the corresponding widget component for the `widget_type` used in the SSO request.
 For example, if you set `widget_type` to `connect_widget`, then you should use the `ConnectWidget` component.

 ---